kschmidt-at-dbfz/ewc-onto/README.md

 ## Intoduction

 The ewc-onto is the translation of the [European Waste Catalogue](http://data.europa.eu/eli/dec/2014/955/oj) (EWC) into an ontology.
 The hierarchy from the EWC was completely preserved, which means the ontology includes the 20 top-level categories (waste classes), subordinated the waste groups per waste class, and as lowes level the residues per waste group.
 This structure results in 990 classes in the ontology.
 These classes are named by their waste code from the EWC, which is two numbers per layer, and by their human understandable description.
 Additionally, the waste code can be given as a data property.
-The structure of the ontology is depicted in Fig. 1.
+The structure of the EWC is depicted in Fig. 1.

 ![ewc-onto](docs/OntoPic_DetailAgriculture.png)

 *Fig. 1.
 A view on the waste class 02 (wastes from agriculture, ...) and its subclasses as an example for the structure of the ontology.
 As names of the classes only their waste codes are given.
 Icon indicate the meaning of the class, whereby the same icons have the same meaning.*

 The information about the hazardousness, which is also included in the EWC, is implemented as an additional class in the ontology with two subclasses (*hazardous* and *non-hazardous*).
-The third layer of the waste tree (residues) is connected to the second layer of the hazardousness tree via an object property.
+The third layer of the waste tree (residues) is connected to the second layer of the hazardousness tree via an object property (see gray dotted lines in Fig. 2).

 ![ewc-onto](docs/OntoPic_DetailW02_01_Connections.png)